Sathiya1611/Ironhack_Final_project/README.md

   <img src="https://github.com/Sathiya1611/Ironhack_Final_project/blob/main/Images/top5.png" />
 </p>

+## Insights
+After the analysis, I iterated over the positive comments and found the system has detected the sarcastic tweets as positive.
+So, I was interested to know the reason.
+So I looked for the most frequent words in the positive comments.
 ## Conclusion

-Since the data has more sarcasm the computer was unable to process it good.
-Because, the system divided even the sarcasm comments as positive.
-So, potential way to use the sentimal analysis is where people comment in any two ways meaning in positive or negative.
-Always, a project is about learning and implement what I learn in one project in the next one.
-So, for the same data we can do sarcasm detection and do the further machine learning approach.
+Since the data has more sarcastic tweets the system was unable to process it good, so the system divided even the sarcasm comments as positive.
+So, potential way to use the sentimal analysis is where people comment in any two ways, meaning positive or negative.
+Always, a project is about learning and implement what I learned in the next project.
+So, for the same data we can do sarcasm detection and perform further machine learning approach.